 London’s entertainment district in Shakespeare’s time was to be found in the suburb of Southwark, on the south bank of the Thames, a bohemian enclave burgeoning with artists, poets, dramatists, craftsmen, migrants from the countryside and abroad, foreign agents and spies, and pretty much everyone kept or spat out of the city limits and its stringently regulated daily ordinances.
-The numerous inns and bawdy houses on Bankside in Southwark were more than willing to accommodate them, but the suburb’s main attraction was of course the theaters for plays and animal baiting.
-These were open-roofed amphitheaters for daytime use, nighttime illumination using candles or oil lamps being unfeasible for wooden thatched-roof firetraps packing in several thousand spectators.
+The numerous inns and bawdy houses on Bankside in Southwark were more than willing to accommodate them, but the suburb’s main attraction was, of course, the theaters for plays and animal baiting.
+These were open-roofed amphitheaters for daytime use, nighttime illumination by candle or oil lamp being unfeasible for wooden thatched-roof firetraps packing in several thousand spectators.

 The city’s real reason for threatening to close down the theaters was not their ostensible indecency, but the loss of economic revenue from the fifteen to twenty percent of the city population who were regularly absent in order to attend the plays (with daily and twice daily performances in some theaters, each of the nine outdoor playhouses over the seventy years of theatrical life in Renaissance London had up to 1,000,000 attendees per year).
 To the mix of this large theater-going riffraff hanging out more or less permanently in Southwark without game occupation, add the thousands of unemployed migrants continuously pouring in from outlying areas, and you have a very lively demographic situation.

 Shakespeare was not particularly interested in animal baiting.
 References crop up here and there in his plays but no more frequently than other stock animal metaphors such as falconry and hunting.
 If any group held distaste for animal baiting it would have been the dramatists, who were in direct competition with the baiting companies for audiences.
-Playwrights were poets, wordsmiths with a higher calling than base entertainment and with a more capacious empathy for pain and suffering.
-Hence Shakespeare’s comparison of some of his major characters (Gloucester in King Lear, Macbeth) to a bear tied at the stake.
+Playwrights were poets, wordsmiths with a higher calling than base entertainment; they supposedly had a more capacious empathy for pain and suffering.
+Hence Shakespeare’s comparison of some of his major characters (Gloucester in King Lear, Macbeth) to a bear tied to the stake.
 The most famous occurrence is in The Winter’s Tale, when Antigonus is attacked and killed by a bear, and the stage direction calls for a bear (3.3.57).
 Fussy scholars assume it was most likely a mock bear, absent explicit evidence of the use of a real animal.
-But an actor prancing across the stage in a bear costume would have struck the audience as ludicrous, whereas a real one would not only have been a clever selling point, they were readily available at the bear kennel near the baiting arena only a short walk away.
-Clearly a live bear was used, although probably one tame enough to yank across the stage on a discreet leash, just scary enough, that is, to give the audience a start.
+But an actor prancing across the stage in a bear costume would have struck the audience as ludicrous.
+A real bear would not only have been a clever selling point, they were readily available at the bear kennel near the baiting arena only a short walk away.
+Clearly a live bear was used, although probably one tame enough to be yanked across the stage on a discreet leash, just scary enough, that is, to give the audience a start.
 And I don’t think Shakespeare employed the bear as a mere compensatory gesture to the vulgar half accustomed to visceral entertainment.
 That would have been too easy.
-We might assume a hostile wit, a sardonic baiting of his very audience, as if to say, “Here’s your bear, let’s hope the leash doesn’t break!”
+We might assume a more hostile wit, a sardonic baiting of his very audience, as if to say, “Here’s your bear, let’s hope the leash doesn’t break!”

 Book-Holder: How now?
 What rare discourse are you fall’n upon?
 Ha! ha’ you found any familiars here, that you are so free?
 What’s the business?